no-google-in-china/no-google-in-china.github.io/README.md

-Some companies may be anaware, some may not care.
+Some companies may be unaware, some may be not caring.
 The result is worse experience of Internet users in China.
 And this article tries to solve problem technically: what developers should know and do.

+Why you may not heard before?
+Because 90% of Chinese developers cannot express themselves in English.
+Relatively more are shiny, passive, not really know that can affect open source project.
+(This is however changing and fast.)

 ## Solutions

+1. For web site owners: never think that Internet resources are always available (it can be DNS error, 1 minute downtime, whatever...), so
+- load JS resources asynchronosly: the page is shown while some JS may need some more time to load.
+- do not use CDN: if you site is already publishes on some sort of CDN like GitHub pages, why to have part of resources on other CDN?
+That would only make complecation (more names to be resolved via DNS, more servers contacted and so on)

 ### For project/site owner